jcolag/entropy-arbitrage/2023-08-17-offspring.md

  > **BALLARD**: She achieved a very high score on a test of academic achievement.

-And you might recognize Ballard as [Judyann Elder](https://en.wikipedia.org/wiki/Judyann_Elder), known primarily for her work on Black-led comedies.
+And you might recognize Ballard as {% wiki Judyann_Elder|Judyann Elder|en %}, known primarily for her work on Black-led comedies.

  > **DATA**: She does not feel the emotion of loneliness, but she can observe how isolated she is from the others.
 She wishes to be more like them.
 I do not know how to help her.
 Lal is passing into sentience.
 It is perhaps the most difficult stage of her development.